Generate your feeds. You will transmit most of your inventory data to Google via feeds. To do this, create two types of feeds:

 Include metadata in each feed that instructs Google on how to interpret the feed.
+Any field in the feed specification that is marked as optional can be left out.

 Export your feeds.
 The feeds format is described using protocol buffer 3 syntax.
 You export the feed files in one of two ways: